What’s special about Windermere Bay?

 It’s important to protect and preserve the Windermere Bay saltmarsh so we can all share and respect its cultural and natural values.

-The Derwent Estuary Program, in collaboration with the Glenorchy City Council, is managing a saltmarsh restoration project in Windermere Bay.
+The Derwent Estuary Program, in collaboration with the Glenorchy City Council has undertaken a saltmarsh restoration project in Windermere Bay.

-The old boardwalk across the saltmarsh will be replaced and extended over Faulkners Rivulet to provide a great connection between both sides of the foreshore track in the bay.
+The council has replaced and extended the boardwalk over the saltmarsh restoration area and Faulkners Rivulet to provide a great connection between both sides of the foreshore track in the bay.

 Why are we restoring the saltmarsh?